What I'm Doing Now

 Things I'm Not Doing

-Eurovision: I'm not doing ESC work at the moment.
-For Eurovision interviews with an Australian perspective, I highly recommend Jasmin Bear from Eurovision By Jaz and ESC Insight, or Renee Pozzi, founder of ESC Daily.
+- Media interviews: For Eurovision interviews with an Australian perspective, I still recommend Jasmin Bear from Eurovision By Jaz and ESC Insight.

 What I'm Listening To Now

 - Larkin Poe - Holy Ghost Fire.
 American Blues Rock by two very talented sisters.
 I love the DIY production ethic of "She's A Self Made Man", but Holy Ghost Fire is the catchier song.
 Grittier with late-70s hard rock influences.